 The maintenance of the koala population is dependent on the health, age and distribution of koala food trees within the offset area.
 Monitoring and management of the vegetation is an essential part of the management plan.

-In this period activities focused on annual weed monitoring and corrective actions, ensuring there is no increase in weeds above the baseline.
-We also commissioned a Biocondition survey of the site to mark the five-years since management commences and review the management of native vegetation.
+In this period activities focus on annual weed monitoring and corrective actions, ensuring there is no increase in weeds above the baseline.